zealleaf/react-native-signature-id-of-android/README.md

 # react-native-signature-id-of-android

-Get the signature ID of Android
+Get the signature ID of Android in React Native

 ## Installation